Cloud-121/ETS2LA-OpenShock/README.md

 # ETS2LA-OpenShock
-### Please note this is not a part of the offical ETS2LA project but is made by some of the devs of the project.
+### Please note that this plugin is not apart of the ETS2LA project, but it has been developed by some of the project’s contributors.

 -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------